wezlemin/delta-docs/internal-sideloading/feather-osign-tutorial.md

 # Installing Delta via Feather/Osign

 ## Preparation
-1. Read my IPASignX tutorial.
+1. Read my IPASignX (or WSFTeam) tutorial.
 Instead of signing the Delta IPA, sign the Feather or Osign IPA.
 > If you want to use Feather, download this IPA: https://github.com/khcrysalis/Feather/releases/latest/download/Feather.ipa
 > If you want to use Osign, go to https://osign.ipasign.cc/.
 Click on Osign IPA and click Download.
 2. Download the Delta IPA by going to https://deltaexploits.gg.
 Use Safari.